 Pharmacogenomics is an emerging field that combines pharmacology (the study of drugs) and genomics (the study of genes and their functions).
 It seeks to understand how an individual’s genetic makeup impacts their response to drugs.
 In the context of mental health and specifically, antidepressant treatments, pharmacogenomics aims to predict who will respond well to which medication, resulting in improved treatment outcomes and reduced side effects.

-A lire en complément : Can Mind-Body Bridging Therapy Techniques Alleviate Symptoms of PTSD?
+A lire en complément : How Can Occupational Therapy Improve Quality of Life for Rheumatoid Arthritis Patients?

 Research in the field of pharmacogenomics is advancing rapidly, with many studies available on platforms like Google Scholar, PubMed, and CrossRef.
 These platforms provide access to a vast collection of scientific literature, helping researchers, clinicians, and even patients understand the latest developments in the field.
 When exploring such databases, it’s crucial to rely on DOI (Digital Object Identifier) for accurate referencing and retrieval of articles.